2011 Hotan attack: Attack

-According to a subsequent investigation, a group of 18 anti-government religious extremists arrived in Hotan from Kashgar on July 16, 2 days before the attack; they brought "several dozen different knives including cleavers, axes and switchblades" with them.
+According to a subsequent investigation, a group of 18 anti-government religious extremists arrived in Hotan from Kashgar on 16 July 2 days before the attack; they brought "several dozen different knives including cleavers, axes and switchblades" with them.
 The men, Uyghurs between the age of 20 and 35, prepared for the attack at the local bazaar, buying materials to create explosives.
-The attack was executed on July 18, around the Iktar Grand Bazaar in the center of Hotan, when the group entered a government building and took several hostages.
+The attack was executed on 18 July, around the Iktar Grand Bazaar in the center of Hotan, when the group entered a government building and took several hostages.
 According to witnesses, the men approached the gates of the Nuerbage (Naarburg) Street police station around noon with weapons concealed in cardboard boxes, stabbing a Uyghur security guard to death when they got close enough.
 The guard, Memet Eli, was 25 years old and engaged to be married in September.
 After killing Eli, the men shouted slogans in Uyghur denouncing the government's campaign against the Islamic veil, in what onlookers described as Kashgar and Aksu accents.
 Variously described as "terrorists", "rioters", or "thugs" in accounts, the men proceeded to storm the police building wielding molotov cocktails, knives, and grenades.
-Shouting jihadist slogans such as "Allah is the only god!" and "Holy war!" they broke into the police station, wherein they took police hostages, smashed computer hardware and furniture, and set fires.
+Shouting jihadist slogans such as "Allah is the only god!" and "Holy war!" they broke into the police station, wherein they took police hostages, smashed computer hardware and furniture, and set fires, killing an auxiliary police officer.
 Two Uyghur women submitting forms inside the police office were trapped inside a smoky room before being rescued through the windows by street vendors.